-In total throughout the year, 34 students were supported in KS3, either through Science mentoring, support in class, or, both.
+In total throughout the year, 72 students were identified in KS3, either through Science mentoring, support in class, or both.

-87.5% of supported identified students achieved Flightpath 4 or above in Science (Year 7 and 8).
-83% of supported identified students made progress or achieved their flightpath in Biology (Year 9).
-83% of supported identified students made progress or achieved their flightpath in Chemistry (Year 9).
-100% of supported identified students made progress or achieved their flightpath in Physics (Year 9).
-The Science Mentor supported 7.5 double lessons per fortnight.
+- 81% of identified students (31) achieved Flightpath 4 or above in Science (Year 8). - 82% of identified students (22) achieved Flightpath 4 or above in Science (Year 8). - 89% of identified students (19) made progress or achieved their flightpath in Biology (Year 9). - 83% of identified students (19) made progress or achieved their flightpath in Chemistry (Year 9). - 83% of identified students (19) made progress or achieved their flightpath in Physics (Year 9). - The Science Mentor supported 7 double lessons per fortnight.